Social currency: In marketing and management

-It is about creating a sense of community and by that a strong affiliation between customers, consumers and users of a brand.
+This model is about creating a sense of community and by that a strong affiliation between customers, consumers and users of a brand.
 Having social currency increases a brand's engagement with consumers and interaction with customers, and by that adding to the customer conversation around the brand, it grants access to information and knowledge, which is being shared within the customer base.
 Belonging to a group also helps users of a brand to grow personally by accessing new utility and also developing their own identity in the respective peer group.
 A strong attachment to a brand will also be a core driver for an active advocacy recommending or even defending the brand.